saadtazi/wd-screenshot/README.md

 compareScreenshot(pathToReferenceImage, pathToTestImage, options)
   .then(
     function(equality) { // fulfilled
-      // equality is a integer between 0 and 1, 0 means images are equal
+      // equality is a number between 0 and 1, 0 means images are equal
       // ...
     },
     function(error) {  // rejected